tadeuzagallo/mfc/README.md

 ###Properties###

 The mandatory properties are Key and Value, but any other property set on the Options object will be stored on the instance.
-The properties that will be used by the engine are listed above, under the construction method.
+The properties that will be used by the engine are listed above, under the constructor method.

 ##Object TZ##